 Congratulations!
 You’ve made it through the tender stages of growing from seed or transplanting your tomato plants.
 You watched them shoot up with vigor and you welcomed the spring rains.
-You saw your first flower and rejoiced and got as excited as I did when you found your first green tomato!
+You spotted your first flower and rejoiced and got as excited as I did when you found your first green tomato!

 But like a child in his teenage years, the hardest part of growing your tomatoes may not be behind you.
 In fact, mid-summer poses questions and challenges all their own when it comes to growing the most popular vegetable in the home garden.

 Though my list isn’t exhaustive, below are the top mid-summer tomato concerns I’ve seen and what I’ve done about them: